 Effective and continuous collaboration between state and federal agencies is critical to successfully reducing the risk of flooding and other natural disasters in the United States and enhancing response and recovery efforts when such events do occur.
 No single agency has all the answers, but often multiple programs can be leveraged to provide a cohesive solution.

 The Silver Jackets is an innovative program that provides an opportunity to consistently bring together multiple state, federal, and sometimes tribal and local agencies to learn from one another and apply their knowledge to reduce risk.
 State agencies, including those of the State Hazard Mitigation Officer and State NFIP Coordinator, come together with the Federal family of agencies, including the U.S. Army Corps of Engineers and the Federal Emergency Management Agency (FEMA), in a common forum to address the state's flood risk management priorities.
 Silver Jacket programs are developed at the state level.
-There are currently 33 active state teams; the ultimate goal is to offer an interagency team in every state.
+There are currently 41 active state teams and 9 states developing teams; the ultimate goal is to offer an interagency team in every state.

 The program's primary goals are to:

 - Create or supplement a mechanism to collaboratively identify, prioritize, and address risk management issues and implement solutions